sjentsch/jTransform/README.md

-# jTransform: A jamovi Module  for common data management tasks and data set transformations
+# jTransform: A jamovi Module  for Common Data Management Tasks and Data Set Transformations

 <!---
 <br clear="all">